-Contrary to Dalhousie (that remains crowded most of the time of the year, particularly on weekends) Bakloh offered a much peaceful ambience — a kind of setting I travel to the Himalayas for.
+Contrary to Dalhousie (which remains crowded most of the time of the year, particularly on weekends) Bakloh offered a much more peaceful ambience — a kind of setting I travel to the Himalayas for.

 So on Day 0, arrive and stay in Bakloh.
 If you are coming from Pathankot or Amritsar or Chandigarh, you will first come across Bakloh.
 From Bakloh, Dalhousie is 30 km away.

 Whether you stay in Bakloh or Dalhousie, it makes for a good 100km loop covering Jot Pass, Khajjiar and Kalatop.

 Stop 1 Jot Pass: Located at 2880 meters above sea level Jot Pass is one of the popular places to visit near Dalhousie.
 You come here any time of the year and you will find patches of snow on the top.

 At a distance, and from the top point, you get sweeping panoramic views of the mighty Dhauladhar.
 The Dhauladhar peaks, again, will be snow-covered.